Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/appconfigBasic/README.md

 expo init -t expo-template-blank-typescript
 ```

-At this point we should be ale to see the app running if the environment is set up correctly
+At this point, we should be able to see the app running if the environment is set up correctly

 ```shell
 expo start --android